AwalaApp/specs/rs000-core.md

 Endpoints and gateways MUST comply with the [Relaynet PKI profile](rs002-pki.md), which specifies the use of certificates in these protocols.
 The [Internet PKI profile](https://tools.ietf.org/html/rfc5280) does not apply to messaging protocols.

+Endpoint and gateway channels transmit two types of messages:

+- Payload-carrying messages, which MUST be serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md).
+- Control messages, which allow the two nodes to coordinate their work.
+Such messages are serialized with ASN.1/DER.

+Each message format MUST begin with a 10-octet-long format signature that declares the type of the message:

+1. Prefix (8 octets): "Relaynet" in ASCII (hexadecimal sequence: `52 65 6c 61 79 6e 65 74`).
+1. Concrete message type (1 octet).
+1. Concrete message format version (1 octet).

 ### Service Messaging Protocol

 This protocol establishes the channel between two applications in a service.
 The _service provider_ has full control over this protocol, including the types of messages that its applications exchange (their contents, serialization format, etc).